 - Start your potatoes off cold water before bringing them to a boil.
 If you put potatoes directly into boiling water, the outsides will cook immediately and the insides may take longer, resulting in potato salad that could have some hard and soft pieces.

-- Make sure that the skillet is off of the burner before adding the vinegar.
+- Make sure that the large skillet is off of the burner before adding the vinegar.
 This helps prevent the mixture from potentially bubbling up and making a mess or burning you.
 Once the vinegar has been added, you can return to the pan to the burner and add the rest of the vinaigrette ingredients.